rcgale/pickledonion/README.md

 # pickledonion
-Python disk caching (using pickle) which encourages configuration on the outer layers of the program (like in the "onion" architecture)
+Python disk caching (using pickle) which encourages configuration on the outer layers of the program (like in the "onion" or "clean" architecture)

 ## Installation